Frequently Asked Questions

 What does Preemptive Love do?

-We show up with emergency relief—food, water, medical care, and more—for families on the frontlines of war in Syria and Iraq.
+We show up with emergency relief—food, water, medical care, and more—for families on the frontlines of violence in Syria, Iraq, Mexico, and Venezuela.
 But then we stay, long after the immediate crisis has passed.
 We help refugees start small businesses, so they can provide for their families and rebuild their lives, without having to depend on handouts.

 Sectarian division lies at the heart of almost every conflict.
 So we put reconciliation at the heart of everything we do.
 This is about more than food, water, or medicine.
-It’s about healing hearts and choosing to love anyway.
+It’s about healing hearts.
 We form coalitions across as many divisions as possible—Christian and Muslim, Sunni and Shia, and more—in pursuit of the more beautiful world our hearts know is possible.

 What is Preemptive Love’s history?

 Our story began in 2008, in a hotel lobby in Iraq, behind a bomb blast wall.
-A fearful father brought his beautiful daughter to us, wither her ailing heart and a simple question: “Please, will you try to save her?”
+A fearful father brought his beautiful daughter to us, with her her ailing heart and a simple question: “Please, will you try to save her?”

 There were thousands of children in Iraq just like her.
 They couldn’t get the care they needed because war had decimated their country’s medical system.
 We threw ourselves into this work, providing thousands of lifesaving heart surgeries and cardiac screenings, often in the most war-torn, unreached parts of Iraq, like Fallujah and Tikrit.
 We brought teams of doctors from overseas to train local medical staff—so they could be the long-term solution to their country’s healthcare crisis.
 We expanded our heart surgery work into other countries as well, including Libya, Pakistan, and Iran.

-As displaced families looked for ways to put the broken pieces of their lives back together, we launched the Sisterhood Collective, turning refugees into business owners, so they can provide for their own families—often using skills they already have—instead of being forced to depend on handouts forever.
+As displaced families looked for ways to put the broken pieces of their lives back together, we launched small businesses, turning refugees into business owners, so they can provide for their own families—often using skills they already have—instead of being forced to depend on handouts forever.
 Our handmade soap, candles, and other refugee-made products are providing jobs, income, and hope for Syrian and Iraqi families.

 Who is Preemptive Love?

 Preemptive Love Coalition was started by Jeremy and Jessica Courtney in the middle of the Iraq War.
-Our team is based in Iraq, with additional staff and volunteers across the US.
+Our team is based in Iraq, with additional staff and volunteers across the US and around the world.

 Each person’s story is different, but the thing we all have in common is a desire to be peacemakers, to bring people together, and to encourage understanding.
 Our staff and volunteer base include Muslims and Christians, Iraq War veterans and pacifists, conservatives and liberals.